MuhtasimTanmoy/notebook/Architecture/Video Conferencing.md

 - The server selects the best stream for the clients by considering the network quality.

 ## SVC
-- Instead of multiple strea, multiple layers.
+- Instead of multiple stream, multiple layers.
 - Temporal scalability future of SVC.

 ## SSRC